trading-app-ca/part-a-docs/README.md

 User Stories:

-- Persona: As Mark, an experienced trader,
+- As Mark, an experienced trader,
   - What: I want access to detailed market analytics and historical data,
   - Why: so that I can test and refine my trading strategies.

-- Persona: As Mark,
+- As Mark,
   - What: I want to simulate trades,
   - Why: to see their potential outcomes without risking real money.